ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.06

 * In add-on settings, added "Apply" button so changes to settings can be applied to the currently selected and/or active profile without closing the dialog first.
 This feature is available for NVDA 2018.2 users.
+* Resolved an issue where NVDA would apply changes to Columns Explorer settings despite pressing Cancel button from add-on settings dialog.
 * When pressing Control+NVDA+number row twice while focused on a track, NVDA will display column information for a specific column on a browse mode window.
 * While focused on a track, pressing Control+NVDA+Dash will display data for all columns on a browse mode window.
 * Added Markdown table format as a playlist transcripts format.